 It must also be noted that this review will not only verify the removal of said structure but will also cause the review of the entire parcel to ensure that the data listed for the said parcel is correct.

-Any and all changes based on the damage and or destruction shall not be retroactive but rather will be effective on January 1, the following year, and will not affect the current assessment.
+Any changes based on the damage and or destruction shall not be retroactive but rather will be effective on January 1 of the following year based on the date Form 135 is submitted and will not affect the current assessment.